 Oliver Webb (he/him), Chairperson

 This is the second Board he has served on.
 He was born in Washington and spent most of his life here, with the exception of a few years spent in other West Coast States as a child during the school years (summers spent in Washington).
 He graduated with honors from North Seattle College (2009) and was offered a partial academic scholarship to Seattle University’s Social Work program.
 While there he directed and produced the Vagina Monologues using Eve Ensler’s Trans Spotlight piece and had all proceeds go to NW Network.
 He also founded and ran Domestic Violence Awareness Week, which ran the week of Valentine’s Day.
 He interned at Roots Young Adult Shelter and as a Jump Start Team Lead while continuing to work full-time.
 He worked for many years as a Social Worker with both at-risk youth and the homeless population of Seattle before sustaining a workplace disability that ended his career.
-He has spent more than two decades working in Seattle’s Queer community including volunteering with Lifelong AIDS alliance, Seattle Pride, Gender Justice League, Gender Diversity, Alki Beach Pride, TDOR Seattle, and leading a security team which assists in securing Pride celebrations and other Queer events.
+He has spent nearly three decades in activism and volunteering, much of that spent in Seattle’s Queer community including volunteering with Lifelong AIDS alliance, Seattle Pride, Gender Justice League, Gender Diversity, Alki Beach Pride, TDOR Seattle, and leading a security team which assists in securing Pride celebrations and other Queer events.
 He has worked as an Accessibility Coordinator and Advocate and is passionate about the rights of people with disabilities.
 He is currently helping with the Trans Jail Coalition, to help ensure incarcerated Trans individuals are treated with respect and dignity, as well as, given the proper care they deserve.

 MJ Cook (they/he), Vice Chairperson